aidancrowther/Odysseus/README.md

    - Thumbnails are added to links based on the service name (name the file `[servicename].png` and put it into `interface/images/`)
    - Force/Omit ips, ignore unwanted devices, while forcing devices without host names to appear in the list
    - Automatically processes fqdn's based on user specified domain
-   - Prevent host server from appearing in server list
+   - Option to prevent host server from appearing in server list
    - Redirect from host:port to host:port/page
    - Basic server monitoring, simply install RWHOD on servers to monitor, and RWHO on host server to enable monitoring

 Roadmap:

    - [x] Fix host redirects
-   - [ ] Allow services to appear on multiple ports
+   - [x] Allow services to appear on multiple ports
    - [x] Block hosts by name in web GUI
    - [x] Improve error reporting
    - [ ] Auto Installer